Best 7 carbon accounting software for logistics (2026)

 Another Germany-based company, EcoTransIT provides carbon accounting software for logistics companies, shippers, and carriers.
 Similar to most software on this list, it calculates emissions in accordance with the GLEC Framework and also meets the requirements of EN16258 and the GHG protocol (Corporate Standard).

-EcoTransIT World is an API-first solution that has a range of APIs suitable for semi semi-automatic transport list calculations in CSV format to fully automatic solutions based on a Soap XML Web Service (WSDL).
-EcoTransIT also offers consultancy services for analyzing and reporting on customer-specific transport data.
+The emissions calculator is available online for one-off calculations, or with a licence for more regular use.
+It is built with an API-first approach, offering a range of APIs suitable for semi-automatic transport list calculations in CSV format to fully automatic solutions based on REST API and Soap XML Web Service (WSDL).

 Highlights: